Category Archives: Holistic Health

 There are many Homeopathic remedies for depression.
 One of the first to consider for depression with obvious anxiety is Arsenicum album.
 These people are often quite particular about describing every little detail of their symptoms.
 They are often very worried that an illness has been missed and have often undertaken lots of investigative tests.

-A person needing Natrum muriaticum responds differently to grief as does one needing Ignatia.
+A person needing Natrum muriaticum responds differently to grief to the one needing Ignatia.
 This person builds a barrier and won’t release any emotion through crying.
 They hate sympathy from others although they are empathetic themselves and will readily care for others.
 They can be very sensitive and easily move into a lower mood from stimuli such as music.

-As you can see Homeopathic prescribing is quite particular and individually selected.
+As you can see Homeopathic prescribing is quite specific and individually selected.
 Two people may react to a similar experience in very different ways and so require very different remedies.
-There is also the potential to make symptoms worse if the wrong remedy or potency of remedy is taken.
+In prescribing there is also the potential to make symptoms worse if the wrong remedy or potency of remedy is taken.
 Consulting a Homeopath who can match the correct remedy to your particular symptoms can result in significant improvement.

 3. FOOD